Fair Trek is not just tours, it promotes tours that benefit the ones in need!

-Guide books are sometimes outdated, maybe too selective and advertising on the web can be confusing while using words like “eco-tourism” and “sustainability” inflationary.
+Guide books are sometimes outdated, maybe too selective, and advertising on the web can be confusing, using words like “eco-tourism” and “sustainability” interchangeably.
 We want to make a difference and your choice easier!

-Statistics prove that most travelers would pay a slightly higher price knowing that they are contributing directly to the needy, a project or into the community they are visiting.
+Statistics prove that most travelers would pay a slightly higher price knowing that they are contributing directly to the needy, to a project, or to the community they are visiting.
 This is why we have joined together with a number of stakeholders over the last several years to set up a simple and clear way to implement community-based tourism that benefits all involved, including the communities, government, visitors and participating companies.

 The Fair Trek tours have already created new jobs and new source of income to the communities involved.
 Our tours are not only “fair” in terms of money, but also local culture and traditions.
 Having visitors gives the villagers an opportunity to spread and in a way preserve their traditional performances and practices such as singing, dancing and playing local music.
 The use of local productions, such as handicraft, textile and bamboo tools, are also encouraged during our tours.

 Come and visit Laos, enjoy a trekking or village stay in Laos